curl/everything-curl/http/post/expect100.md

 only to discover that the server requires authentication and immediately sends back a 401 response code.

-The mitigation that exists to make this scenario less frequent is to have curl pass on an extra header, `Expect: 100-continue`, which gives the server a chance to deny the request before a lot of data is sent off. curl sends this
-Expect: header by default if the POST it will do is known or suspected to be larger than just minuscule. curl also does this for PUT requests.
+The mitigation that exists to make this scenario less frequent is to have curl pass on an extra header, `Expect: 100-continue`, which gives the server a chance to deny the request before a lot of data is sent off. curl sends this `Expect:` header by default if the POST it does is known or suspected to be larger than one megabyte. curl also does this for PUT requests.

-When a server gets a request with an 100-continue and deems the request fine, it will respond with a 100 response that makes the client continue.
+When a server gets a request with an 100-continue and deems the request fine, it responds with a 100 response that makes the client continue.
 If the server does not like the request, it sends back response code for the error it thinks it is.

 Unfortunately, lots of servers in the world do not properly support the
-Expect: header or do not handle it correctly, so curl will only wait 1000 milliseconds for that first response before it will continue anyway.
+Expect: header or do not handle it correctly, so curl only waits 1000 milliseconds for that first response before it continues anyway.

 You can change the amount of time curl waits for a response to Expect by using `--expect100-timeout <seconds>`.
 You can avoid the wait entirely by using